 In the step-by-step guide, the next step after software development is testing and maintaining the quality of software projects.
 When you follow an agile development model, all the steps occur simultaneously and in other methods, you need to conduct it individually, or else it happens one after another.
 The phase of testing means identifying the bugs and correcting them.
 To elaborate, this stage has its main focus on the product development life-cycle, mainly concerned with code testing of the written codes to eliminate bugs and other inconsistencies.
 However, once the features are finalized and the product is declared ready to market, you will need to conduct additional, more in-depth testing and risk assessment.
 This could imply distributing the product to a limited set of beta testers or UX designers.

 These software testers will analyze and do an in-depth risk analysis of the bugs in the first place and then ask software developers to make changes accordingly.
 They also use tools to monitor consumers’ engagement with it.
 While testing may be another lengthy stage of the SDLC, it is extremely essential to avoid selling flawed software to real users.
 The testing team can perform testing in two ways which are either manual or automated testing as per the needs and defined process.

 We can say that the testers and the software development team collaborate to verify that the system is error-free.

 1.5 Deployment Stage

-Following the removal of all coding problems during the testing stage, our code is all set to deploy, and hence the next step is known as the deployment stage.
-The finalized code is included in the software and then deployed or provided to consumers for use.
+Following the removal of all coding problems during the testing stage, our code is all set to deploy and hence the next step is known as the deployment stage.
+The finalized code is included into the software and then deployed or provided to consumers for use.